-The Smoky Martini is a variation of the Classic Gin Martini.
+The Smoky Martini can be considered as a variation of the Classic Gin Martini.
 It adds the smoky flavor of the Scotch Whisky to the herbal qualities of the Gin.
 As with the classic martini, you should use a premium Gin of good quality as the major ingredient of this drink is Gin.

-There is usually no Dry Vermouth in this variation, but the Scotch Whisky substitutes for the vermouth by cutting the flavors of Gin.
+There is usually no dry vermouth in this variation, but the Scotch Whisky substitutes for the vermouth by cutting the flavors of Gin.
 The use of vermouth is mostly based on your taste preference and optional.
 The choice of the Scotch Whisky determines the taste and flavor of the drink.

 - 3 shots of Premium Gin, such as Hendricks.

 - Couple of dashes of peated Scotch Whisky

 - Couple of dashes of Dry Vermouth (optional)